Logiqx/logiqx.github.io/WCA.md

 This repository contains all of the code that runs on [worldcubeassociation.org](https://www.worldcubeassociation.org/).

-I have made a couple of tweaks to the results processing which are now in the main project.
+I have made a couple of small tweaks to the results processing which are now in the main project.

 **Ruby**, GNU General Public License v3.0